5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/water_resources/wathnet.md

 ---
 ## Key science findings

-* The concepts behind simulation platform (WATHNET)
+The concepts behind the simulation platform for water resources (WATHNET) are explained below.

 ## Introduction